DigiBP/26SS_Tierpark_Bern/README.md

 ## Step 3: Boundary Error Event

 The Boundary Error Event captures technical, integration, and data-related exceptions that may occur during the automated service task.
 Possible errors include failures in Google Maps distance calculation, Google Sheets data retrieval, Make scenario execution, HTTP/API requests, authentication, missing or invalid input data, webhook communication, timeouts, and unsuccessful system calculations.
 When such an error occurs, the process is redirected to a fallback path instead of stopping completely.
-This allows the Case Coach to review the issue and continue the case allocation manually, ensuring process continuity and human oversight when automated execution is not possible.
+This allows the Case Coach to review the case and continue the case allocation manually, ensuring process continuity and human oversight when automated execution is not possible.

 ## Step 4: Assign Manually